Doanh-Chinh/Stock-Price-Prediction/README.md

 # In this project, we reuse and adapt relevant functions from related research to our specific research context
 Original source is available at https://github.com/zshicode/attention-clx-stock-prediction
+## Background
+The stock market is characterized by volatile prices and rapid market changes, necessitating the development of accurate stock price prediction models to assist investors.
+Traditional models like ARIMA have limitations in capturing the nonlinear nature of stock price time series and require certain assumptions to be satisfied.
+Advanced models such as XGBoost and LSTM exhibit strong nonlinear generalization capabilities.
+Our project discovers the hybrid model performance in real-world stock price forecasting scenarios.
+## Objective
+Our objective is to validate the effectiveness of individual models and hybrid models on Vietnamese stock price datasets.
+To accomplish this, we conduct a comprehensive analysis using the VGI Stock Price
+Dataset, comprising features such as date, close, open, high, low, nmVolume, and residuals obtained from the ARIMA model.
+Leveraging this dataset, we design a series of experiments to evaluate the performance of various models, including ARIMA, XGBoost, and the hybrid model.
+Through comparison and analysis of the results, we aim to identify the most effective approach for our work.
+## Results
+The research project accomplished the development and evaluation of diverse models for stock price forecasting, encompassing both individual models and hybrid models.
+These models were rigorously assessed using key evaluation metrics such as MAE, RMSE, R2 Score, and MAPE.
+Notably, the hybrid models, with a specific focus on the ARIMAXGBoost model, exhibited enhanced forecasting accuracy when compared to traditional approaches.
+This outcome highlights the potential effectiveness of integrating various techniques and models to improve the precision of stock price prediction.
 ## Citation
 ```
 @article{shi2022attclx,